danielstern/d3.presentation/README.md

 ### What is D3?

 - D3 is a JavaScript object, plain and simple.
 It's full of functions that do different stuff.
+Go to http://bl.ocks.org/mbostock/4063550 and open the dev tools.
+Type `d3` and press enter.
+There you have it, `d3` itself.
 - D3 is a data manipulation library.
 90% of the time, it will help you take a big array of stuff, and turn it into a different array of stuff
 - D3 is a DOM manipulation library.
 D3 manipulates the DOM using `selections` which are totally different from how other libraries treat the DOM
 - D3 is a full-featured color scheme creation library